user18130814200115-2/html.duckduckgo-GET/README.md

 4. navigate to duckduckgo.php in your browser (for instance, when hosting locally "localhost/duckduckgo.php")

 ### Try it out first
-You can try my hosted version [here](https://wester.digital/html/).
+You can try my hosted version [here](https://search.wester.digital/).
-THe version running there is `branding.php` which modifies the logo's and name.

-Bandwidth is not cheap though, so if you want, feel free to [donate](https://wester.digital/ssg/donations.html) to the upkeep of the website.
+Bandwidth is not cheap though, so cosider either self-hosting or [donating](https://blog.wester.digital/donations).